 Endangered wildlife knows no borders.
 The Center works to protect global biodiversity by using U.S. and international law to hold governments accountable for threatening imperiled species wherever they're found.

-The Center protects species as distinct from each other as the Okinawa dugong, the polar bear and the three-wattled bellbird in places as far-flung as New Zealand and Russia.
-By using the U.S. legal system and U.S. laws — like the Endangered Species Act — we’re working to ensure that American government activities and projects abroad don’t hurt imperiled species.
-We take action under treaties like the North American Free Trade Agreement and trade laws to ensure international commitments are enforced within and outside U.S. borders.
-With our grassroots conservation-group allies in other countries, the Center is securing a future for diverse species and habitat around the globe.
-The scope of our international program is rapidly expanding.
+The Center protects species as distinct from each other as the Okinawa dugong, the polar bear and the pangolin in places as far-flung as Vietnam and Uganda.
+By using the U.S. legal system and U.S. laws — like the Endangered Species Act — we're working to ensure that American government activities and projects abroad don't hurt imperiled species.
+We also take action under international wildlife protection treaties and trade laws to ensure species abroad are given the protection they deserve.
+With our office in Mexico and our grassroots conservation-group allies abroad, the Center is securing a future for diverse species and habitat around the globe.

 • Petitions and legal action under U.S. and international law